SBriscoe2/testConnection/README.md

  This is a repo created soley for the purpose of testing connections. and also to test the addition of a gpg key.

 Test without signing. commit 3

+Test with signing commit 4